ttalvitie/browservice/README.md

 browservice.exe --help
 ```

+On Linux, you might get better graphics performance using the command line option `--chromium-args=use-gl=desktop`; see the [troubleshooting](#troubleshooting) section for more information.

 ## Browser usage

 To open a new browser window, you should navigate the client browser to the address where the Browservice proxy server is listening (for example, `http://192.168.56.1:8080/`).
 To make it easier to open new browser windows, this should be set as the home page for the client browser.